binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

         `./upc.sh > upc.output`

     2. [LinEnum](https://github.com/rebootuser/LinEnum) is also very good at host reconnaissance, providing a lot of potentially good information on files that can be trojanised.
+    Also check the [Additional Resources](#additional-resources-vps-identify-risks-unnecessary-and-vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation) chapter for other similar tools for both Linux and Windows.
 2. The second risk is at the mount point of the file system.
 This is quite easy to test and it also takes precedence over file permissions, as the mount options apply to the entire mounted file system.
 This is why applying as restrictive as possible permissions to granular file system partitioning is so effective.
     1. The first and easiest command to run is:
     `mount`